Skip to main content

 Standard product representations for products without the breakout option.
 These tiles aggregate data from all variants of the product.

-The __typename Field
+The __typename field

 When variant breakouts are enabled, all results include a __typename field that identifies the tile type: